The internet is getting smarter every day.

 It seems like a silly thing to say, doesn’t it?
 How can the internet itself get smarter?
 Nevertheless, as silly as it may sound it’s true.
 With each search you perform on the internet, the content being delivered to you grows more and more relevant.
 It seems to match your needs more and more perfectly each time, until it seems as though all you need to do is think about a subject and suddenly you’re inundated with information on precisely that topic.

-Okay, that might be a little bit of an exaggeration, at least right now in 2017.
+Okay, that might be a little bit of an exaggeration, at least right now.
 But the fact is, this ever-expanding internet intelligence is driven by the collection of massive amounts of data on how consumers search online, and it’s allowing businesses of all sizes to reach new customers more effectively than ever before.